 This photograph has become synonymous with The Battle of Gettysburg, which was the most bloody battle of the American Civil War.
 Photographer Timothy H. O’Sullivan documented and recorded the battlefield, and this picture became a sensation.
 For many, this was their first chance to see, first hand, the true extent of the Civil War.
 However, it was not until 40 years after the battle that the pictures were mass produced, as photo-engraving had not been established.
 The picture shows dead confederate soldiers on the battlefield, and has earned its place in history as an iconic photograph.

 Lawrence Beitler – Lynching

 Lawrence Beitler took this iconic photograph on August 7, 1930, showing the lynching of Thomas Shipp and Abram Smith.
 It sold thousands of copies, which Beitler stayed up for 10 days and nights printing them.
 It has become iconic over the years as it is one of the best and most recognisable images of lynchingwhich at the time was commonplace, but now serves only as a reminder of the pre-Civil Rights era.
 The photo shows a crowd that have turned out to view the lynching, and the audience a mixture of anger and fulfillment.
+This is how the bingo songs in bgo online bingo bgobingo.org.uk bgo bingo relase love up featured.
 The photo was so popular it has been the inspiration for many poems and songs down the years.